 The Online Farm Trials (OFT) initiative was established in 2013 by the Grains Research and Development Corporation and the Centre for eResearch and Digital Innovation, Federation University Australia.
 A pilot project was undertaken in partnership with industry stakeholders and experts to understand the characteristics of existing trial research data and information, develop use cases based on user needs and preferences, establish a trial database and develop the first phase of interactive web-based research applications.

 The integration of other relevant industry data with the contributed research trial information has been an important component of the technical development program from the beginning of the project.
-Built on an interoperable framework, OFT is drawing data from sources such as the Bureau of Meteorology, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Scientific Information for Landowners (SILO) and programmatically joining it with submitted trial data.
+Built on an interoperable framework, OFT integrates data from sources such as the Bureau of Meteorology, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and Scientific Information for Landowners (SILO) and programmatically joining it with submitted trial data.
 Embeddable applications and a trial data API have also been developed to provide programmatic access to OFT hosted data and information in other applications and websites.

 An expert advisory group was formed in 2017 to provide strategic industry guidance on the future development and role of OFT.
 Ongoing engagement with industry stakeholders and growers through workshops, industry events, surveys and interviews, training and collaboration with research providers also guides the development of OFT to ensure it meets user needs and preferences.